ShuvaGuchhait/Otp-Generator/README.md

 ## Acknowledgments
 ```
 - Inspired by the need for simple and secure OTP generation.
-- Built with JavaScript and love.
+- Built with HTML, CSS, JavaScript, and love.
 ```